danyveve/UBB-PDP/README.md

 # UBB-PPD

-Repository containing the implementation of all the assignments provided at the Parallel and Distributed Programming course from UBB.
+Repository containing example implementations for the assignments of the Parallel and Distributed Programming course from UBB.